-EDSE 540.
-SURVEY OF EDUCATION OF THE VISUALLY HANDI-CAPPED.
-Three hours credit.
 Educational, social and emotional implications of visual disability.
 Overview of history, and current practices in educational and rehabilitation planning.
-Organzation and implications of various education services-pre-school through college.
+Organization and implications of various educational services-pre-school college.
 A review of private and public agencies, their philosophies, and programs.